 If you want variety, many restaurants have great appetizers that are ultimately smaller portions of what you want.
 Two of those can be your main course and with a salad, you have made your meal healthier.
 If you have a burger at Chili’s with bacon and cheese, those fries will set you back big time so how about, steamed veggies on the side?

-With the increased evidence of gut health affecting your health overall, the right proportions of nuts, fruits and salads feed both you and the bugs in your gut that help you stay healthy.
+With the increasing evidence of gut health affecting your health overall, the right proportions of nuts, fruits, and salads feed both you and the bugs in your gut that help you stay healthy.
 This symbiosis has been theorized to have evolved over thousands of years based on the diets from years ago which may have kept us much healthier.
-A number of books are now available on the subject which suggests we feed ourselves and the bugs that help us stay healthy in our gut.
+A number of books are now available on the subject which suggest we feed ourselves and the bugs that help us stay healthy in our gut.
 Read more about this idea here.